kir12/polaris-visualization/README.md

 ## Process

+###Installation

+This project requires, at a minimum, a working version of Python 3 with a Linux terminal.
+You'll also require a JSON dataset from Polaris.

+1. `git clone` the repository into a location of your choice.
+2. `python -m venv environ` in a directory of your choice
+3. `source /path/to/environ/bin/activate` to activate virtual environment
+4. `cd` into `polaris-visualization` and run `pip install -r requirements.txt` to install required dependencies
+5. `cd` into `polaris` folder (a.k.a.
+Django folder) and run `python manage.py migrate` to create DB tables
+6. `python manage.py runserver` to start project.
+Go to `http//127.0.0.1:8000` to see website.

 ### Dependencies

 Follow `requirements.txt`.
 The software package `RabbitMQ` is also required.
 Follow your own operating system's instructions for installing RabbitMQ.